Backdoor Roth IRA 101

 Once the individual has contributed to the Traditional IRA account, they can convert that account to a Roth IRA.
 This conversion can be done in the same year as the contribution, and there are no income limits or restrictions on the amount that can be converted from a Traditional IRA to a Roth IRA.

-Any pre-tax contributions in the Traditional IRA will be subject to taxes when converted to a Roth IRA, so it's important to consult with a tax professional before executing a Backdoor Roth IRA to avoid any unexpected tax liabilities.
+The Pro-Rata Rule requires that when converting funds from a traditional IRA to a Roth IRA, the converted amount must include a proportionate share of both pre-tax and after-tax contributions.
+Any existing pre-tax contributions in the Traditional IRA will be subject to taxes when converted to a Roth IRA, so it's important to consult with a tax professional before executing a Backdoor Roth IRA to avoid any unexpected tax liabilities.
 In other words, it’s advised that you do not have any pre-existing pre-tax IRA funds when executing this backdoor strategy.

 You can also “hide” your pre-existing pre-tax IRA funds inside of your employer’s 401(k) plan, though, as 401(k) plans are governed by a separate set of rules and regulations.
 In doing so, you must transfer those pre-tax IRA funds into your 401(k) through a rollover process.
 Once completed, then you can consider the backdoor strategy.
 Again, it’s best to consult a tax professional before executing.